toriato/glua-mediaplayer/README.md

 Different from the original repository, various features have been added or fixed.

-You can check out the modified web app for this addon in [this repository](https://github.com/toriato/glua-mediaplayer).
+You can check the [original repository here](https://github.com/toriato/glua-mediaplayer).

 ## Added or Modified Features
 - Allows YouTube Shorts URLs